 Critical Questions About Personal Injury Law

-Personal injury claims require an experienced attorney who understands the nuances involved in the wide variety of cases from auto accidents to nursing home abuse and neglect.
-Our Orlando attorneys at Colling Gilbert Wright specialize in Personal Injury Law, and many of our clients have similar questions regarding the validity, process, and time limits of their lawsuit.
+From auto accidents to nursing home abuse and neglect to medical malpractice and more, the attorneys at Colling Gilbert Wright specialize in personal injury law.
+We have found that many of our clients have similar questions regarding the validity, process, time limits, etc., of their lawsuits.

 Do I Have a Valid Personal Injury Claim?

 To pursue a successful personal injury case, you must be able to prove that your injury was caused by a third party’s negligence or wrongdoing.
 Most personal injury cases involve physical injuries that require extensive medical treatment, but others can be based on non-physical losses and harms.
 For example, if someone has attacked your professional reputation or invaded your privacy, you may have grounds to file a personal injury lawsuit.

 If you suspect you may have a personal injury claim, it is best to consult with an attorney as soon as possible.
 They can evaluate your claim to ensure it is valid, guide you through the process, provide expertise, and help you pursue just compensation for your injuries.